finmoorhouse/fin/src/writing/media-2024-b.md

 - [Alexander Hamilton](https://www.goodreads.com/book/show/16130.Alexander_Hamilton) — Ron Chernow
 - [Deng Xiaoping and the Transformation of China](https://www.goodreads.com/book/show/11472345-deng-xiaoping-and-the-transformation-of-china) — Ezra F. Vogel

+{% drop %}[Bill Gates](https://www.gatesnotes.com/Deng-Xiaoping): “One country alone has lifted 500 million people out of abject poverty […] To have done this essentially in one generation is an unbelievable accomplishment and is unique in the history of the world.”{% enddrop %}

 My four favourite books from the entire year are *[Order Without Design](https://www.goodreads.com/book/show/39644188-order-without-design)*, *[A Farewell to Alms](https://www.goodreads.com/book/show/150437.A_Farewell_to_Alms)*, *[Infrastructure](https://www.goodreads.com/book/show/236866.Infrastructure)*, and *[Modern Principles of Economics](https://www.goodreads.com/book/show/6659172-modern-principles-of-economics)*.

 ## Music